Jan Sýkora

-Jan Sýkora (born 29 December 1993) is a Czech professional footballer who plays as a midfielder for Viktoria Plzeň.
+Jan Sýkora (born 29 December 1993) is a Czech former professional footballer who last played as a midfielder for Czech First League club Sigma Olomouc.

 Club career

 Sýkora began his professional career at Sparta Prague, but failed to make a league appearance for their first team.
-He also spent time on loan at Zbrojovka Brno.
+He also spent time on loan at Zbrojovka Brno before transferring to Slovan Liberec in 2015.

-In 2015, he transferred to Slovan Liberec.
-On 15 September 2016 he scored the fastest-ever goal of UEFA Europa League, finding the net after just 10.69 seconds in Liberec's group stage match against Qarabağ FK.
+On 15 September 2016, Sýkora scored the fastest ever goal of UEFA Europa League, finding the net after just 10.69 seconds in Liberec's group stage match against Qarabağ FK.
 In total, he made 34 league appearances for Liberec, scoring one goal.

-Slavia Prague
+Slavia Prague and loan to Slovan Liberec

-After a lengthy battle for his signature between Slavia Prague and Viktoria Plzeň, the two frontrunners for the league title at the time, Sýkora signed for Slavia Prague in January 2017.

-On 22 November 2018, Sýkora signed a new contract with Slavia until the summer of 2022.
+After a long battle for his signature between Slavia Prague and Viktoria Plzeň, the two frontrunners for the league title at the time, Sýkora signed for the former in January 2017.
+On 22 November 2018, Sýkora signed a new contract with Slavia until 2022.
 In February 2019, he returned to Slovan Liberec on loan until the end of the season.

 Lech Poznań

-On 24 August 2020, Sýkora signed a four-year contract with Polish Ekstraklasa side Lech Poznań.
-He made his debut 6 days later during league match against Wisła Płock.
+On 24 August 2020, Sýkora signed a four-year contract with Polish Ekstraklasa football club Lech Poznań.
+He debuted six days later during league match against Wisła Płock.